ahmetceyl4n/FitTrackAPI/README.md

-# FitnessApp - Workout Tracking API
+# FitTrack - Workout Tracking API

-**FitnessApp** is a modern Backend API project developed with .NET 8 and Clean Architecture principles, allowing users to track their workouts, exercises, and set counts.
+**FitTrack** is a modern Backend API project developed with .NET 8 and Clean Architecture principles, allowing users to track their workouts, exercises, and set counts.

 ## 🚀 Features